 Brian is on a mission to bring good beer to the people.
-UntamedBeer.com is his megaphone to the world, and he's not afraid to evangelize on a local street corner.
+UntamedBeer.com is his megaphone to the world.
+He's also not afraid to evangelize on a local street corner.

+A Certified Cicerone and seven-time homebrew competition medal winner, Brian has been a beer blogger and brewer since 2007.
 Brian's devotion to the creative aspect of hand-crafted beer and the tight-knit brewing community borders on obsession.
-Fewer things get him more jazzed than introducing people to new beer, finding the perfect beer and food pairing, or pouring beer at a festival.
+Fewer things get him more fired up than introducing people to new beer, finding the perfect beer and food pairing, or pouring beer at a festival.

 When not brewing, drinking or dreaming of new recipes, Brian is pulling the strings on website and mobile app development as a project manager at Haneke Design in Tampa, Florida.
 Beer and mobile apps, what a pairing!